 If the aspirations of city residents around Asia are reached, there will be a major transformation in the way people live in the region in years to come.

 Polluted rivers will become green areas and tourist attractions.

-Pedestrians will no longer be at risk, but will have well maintained and structured areas to walk and interact with one with another.
+Frightened pedestrians will no longer dodge traffic, but will have areas to walk and interact with one with another.